By Foz Meadows

 ‘Why should it matter?’
 Valina said, suddenly.
 ‘We know Emasurin carried her own children; royal births always had witnesses, even back then, and she was set to inherit the crown regardless.
 The King might not share Savi’s bloodline, but he’s still Emasurin’s descendent, and Savi claimed all their children.
 Legally, they weren’t cuckoos; we might know better now, but that doesn’t change their legitimacy.’

 ‘You’re likely right,’ said Jarrah.
-‘But that doesn’t mean there aren’t still those who’d want it kept quiet on principal.’
+‘But that doesn’t mean there aren’t still those who’d want it kept quiet on principle.’

 ‘Whatever we decide,’ said Valina, slowly, ‘there’s going to be consequences.
 For everyone, potentially, but most of all, for us.’